AmirMardan/AmirMardan/README.md

 I'm Amir, a postdoctoral researcher at Polytechnique Montréal working on applications of AI for processing and inversion of near-surface seismic data.
 I'm based in Quebec City, Canada.

 🔭 I’m currently working on
-- Automatic first-break picking,
+- processing near-surface seismic data using AI,
-- velocity modelling using deep learning
+- velocity modelling using deep learning,
 - velocity modelling using FWI.

+📚 These days, I'm mostly reading about
+- self-supervised learning,
+- uncertainty analysis and decision-making under uncertainty.

 You can see my research at [my personal page](https://amirmardan.github.io/#research)